Intel-bigdata/OAP/oap-spark/README.md

 You can use [Hibench](https://github.com/Intel-bigdata/HiBench) to run K-means workload:

 After you Build Hibench, then follow Run SparkBench documentation.
-Here is some tips besides this documentation you need to notice.
+Here are some tips besides this documentation you need to notice.
 Follow the documentation to configure these 4 files:
 ```
 HiBench/conf/hadoop.conf